alleyinteractive/apple-news/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Bugfix: Resolves fatal error when trying to load posts that aren't active in some cases.

 = 2.0.2 =
 * Bugfix: Adds check for some 5.0.0+ functions before attempting to execute.
 * Bugfix: Adds fallback and additional checks for sidebarPlugin retrieval of post meta.